Justin-Heer/Stroke-Prediction/README.md

 This repository contains a statistical exploration of the data, including t-testing, logit-testing and some visual diagrams.
 Further, we test the performance of XGBoost vs Regularized Logistic Regression in their ability to accurately classify stroke occurrence.

+## Description
+model-* notebooks contain code to train and tune learning algorithms preprocessing.ipynb contains code to generate the processed data required for the models significance-testing-logisticReg.ipynb and statistical-exploration.ipynb contain code performing statistical tests on the dataset report.pdf is the corresponding paper that was written, describing the experiment that was undertaken requirements.txt contains the python packages required to run the entire repo

 ## Requirements